leji-a/simple-tracker/README.md

 - Maintains watch history even after episodes are deleted
 - Simple keyboard navigation
 - Persistent storage of watch status in a JSON file
+- Saves a history of folders you've used the tracker with
+- Interactive folder selection menu

 ## Installation